SAP-samples/teched2023-DA271/exercises/ex2/README.md

 ### Create organizational hierarchy of type parent-child hierarchy

 For the organizational hierarchy, we leverage the reporting structure of the company.
-Each employee has a manager and we can thus speak of a parent-child relationship between the two by configuring a "parent-child hierarchy".
+Each employee has a manager and we can therefore create a parent-child relationship between the two by configuring a "parent-child hierarchy".
 Unlike level-based hierarchies, parent-child hierarchies are typically not balanced since some managers might have only direct reports while others might manage managers who manage their own teams.

 In our example data, each row in the entity 4VD_Employees has columns for the manager information.
 This is the simplest case of parent-child hierarchy to introduce the world of parent-child hierarchies.

 -   Open entity 4VD_Employees
--   Find hierarchy icon in properties pane and click it
+-   Click the hierarchy icon in the properties pane
 -   Create new parent-child hierarchy and specify its properties like in the screenshot below
     -   Business name: Organizational Hierarchy
     -   Parent: MANAGERID